Large values of cusp forms on GL(n): Outline of proofs

 Since the cycle $(\Gamma\cap U)\backslash U$ is compact, we can deduce lower bounds for $f$ from those of $W_f$.

-The multiplicity one of the spherical Whittaker space and recently proven bounds on Rankin-Selberg $L$-functions then allow us to replace $W_f$ by the Jacquet-Whittaker function $W_\nu$.
+The multiplicity one of the spherical Whittaker space and convexity bounds on {Rankin--Selberg} $L$-functions then allow us to replace $W_f$ by the Jacquet-Whittaker function $W_\nu$.
 As the notation suggests, this latter function is of purely local nature: it sees only the infinitesimal character $\nu$ but not the global automorphic form $f$.
 This then reduces the proof of Theorem \ref{th:gln} to Theorem \ref{general tau}.

-\subsubsection{Sketch of proof of Theorem \ref{general tau} for $\GL_n(\R)$}
+\subsubsection{Sketch of proof of Theorem \ref{general tau} for $\PGL_n(\R)$}